 You don’t have to have a history of prickly heat to get it, either - it can happen at any time if you’re in the right (or should I say wrong) conditions.

-It's worth noting, though, that many people think they're suffering with heat rash when in fact they are reacting to sun cream - it took me years to realise the extra-bad itchy rashes I was experiencing on holidays were from the bottles of sun cream I'd been slathering on all week and the fragrances and chemical sun creams in them.
-So do check that this isn't the case first (see my guide to SPF for sensitive skin here).
+It's worth noting, though, that many people think they're suffering from heat rash when in fact they are reacting to sun cream - it took me years to realise the extra-bad itchy rashes I was experiencing on holidays were from the bottles of sun cream I'd been slathering on all week and the fragrances and chemical sun filters in them.
+So do check that this isn't the case first ( see my guide to SPF for sensitive skin here ).

-Rashes are characteristically hard to diagnose, and though less likely than heat rash it could be that you’re suffering with a sun allergy or polymorphic light eruption (PLE).
+Rashes are characteristically hard to diagnose, and though less likely than heat rash it could be that you’re suffering from a sun allergy or polymorphic light eruption (PLE).

 Dr Williams explains: “They can look quite similar, but while heat rash occurs mostly in occluded skin areas prone to sweating, PLE occurs on skin that has been exposed to the sun recently (but traditionally might be covered with clothing, so isn’t ‘used’ to the sun).”

 Unless you can get your skin used to the sun slowly and gradually throughout the seasons, it’s likely you’ll suffer from it every year.
-Treating PLE is a case of using steroid creams or oral steroids if it occurs, or preventing it using specialised UV machines to ‘harden up’ the skin and prep it for exposure.
+Get The Gloss Editorial director Victoria Woodhall suffered with it in her teens and early 20s and found that as her skin got used to the sun over the years she grew out of it.
+With sun allergy it is a case of using steroid creams or oral steroids if it occurs, or preventing it by using specialised UV machines to ‘harden up’ the skin and prep it for exposure.
 “Most importantly, stay out of the sun, once you have it (until it’s fully gone),” says Dr Williams.
 “Antihistamines can help with the itch too.”